Getting There

 Flying

-Another option is to fly from Chitina or Gulkana to the 3,500 foot gravel McCarthy Air Strip located located 4 miles (6.4 kilometers) from Kennecott and then take the airline shuttle to Main Street Kennecott.
+Another option is to fly from Chitina or Gulkana to the 3,500 foot gravel McCarthy Airstrip located located 4 miles (6.4 kilometers) from Kennecott and then take a shuttle to Main Street Kennecott.
 The flight route includes the flanks of 16,390 foot (4,996 meters) Mt.
 Blackburn and along the 7,000 foot (2,134 meters) Stairway Icefall and provides a great overview of the area.
-Wrangell Mountain Air (1-800-478-1160) and Copper Valley Air Service (Alaska Air Taxi: www.coppervalleyairservice.com, 907-822-4200) provide several flights daily between Chitina and McCarthy-Kennicott during the summer season.
+Wrangell Mountain Air (1-800-478-1160) and Copper Valley Air Service (Alaska Air Taxi: www.coppervalleyairservice.com, 907-822-4200) provide several flights daily between Chitina and/or Gulkana and McCarthy during the summer season.
 If you fly with Wrangell Mountain Air, they will transport you from the airstrip to Main Street Kennecott as part of your fare.
-You would then need to make arrangements with our hosts to get you and your gear the last .25 mile (.4 kilometer) up the hill to 17 Silk Stocking Row.
+You would then need to make arrangements with our hosts to get you and your gear the last 1/2 mile (.8 kilometers) up the hill to 17 Silk Stocking Row.

 Shuttle